JeffBNimble/LoLBookOfChampions-swift2-sqlite/Readme.md

-# NOTE
-This README is not accurate and is out of date, but the code is working.
-Updates to the README are coming soon!

 # Installation
+* This application is written using Swift 2 and requires XCode 7 or later.
+If you're running an earlier version of XCode, you must use xcode-select to switch the compiler using ```sudo xcode-select -s /Applications/Xcode-beta.app/Contents/Developer```
+* Use [Carthage](https://github.com/Carthage/Carthage) and run ```carthage update --platform ios```.
+If you get a codesign error building ReactiveCocoa, retry by running ```carthage build --platform ios```.
+You may have to retry multiple times.
+If you can never get this to work, see [this post](https://github.com/Carthage/Carthage/issues/418).
 * Use [CocoaPods](http://www.cocoapods.org), navigate to the project folder containing the podfile and run `pod install`
-* Open the workspace in either XCode or AppCode, compile and run the app.
-Note: This application is written in Swift 2 and therefore requires you to use XCode 7 or later
+* Open the workspace in XCode 7, compile and run the app.

 **Warning**